Chase Austin

-Chase Austin (born October 3, 1989) is an American professional racing driver.
+Chase Austin (born October 3, 1989) is an American former professional racing driver.
 He is a former development driver with Hendrick Motorsports and Rusty Wallace Racing, racing in NASCAR's Nationwide and Camping World Truck Series.
 He also competed in the Firestone Indy Lights series from 2011 to 2014.

 Background

-Austin started racing when he was 7, in an old worn out go kart he built with his father.
-He earned over 60 wins while racing karts in the late 1990s to early 2000s.
-In 2001, he raced in micro sprint cars and won 16 features in two years.
+Austin started racing when he was 7seven, in an old worn out go kart he built with his father.
+He earned over sixty wins while racing karts in the late 1990s to early 2000s.
+In 2001, he raced in micro sprint cars and won sixteen features in two years.
 Then he moved up to full size sprint cars, dirt track racing modifieds, and late models on dirt and asphalt.
-While competing in the Kansas area, he won over 100 features in karts, sprint cars and stock cars.
+While competing in the Kansas area, he won over one-hundred features in karts, sprint cars and stock cars.
 He won the "Future Dirt Track World Championship", a dirt late model race for around a dozen of the United States' top teenaged drivers.